malotian/webinar-pingfed-pingam/README.md

 ### Compile code and build docker images

+- `make build_prereq`
+  - this will create the docker images **webinar/tomcat:10, webinar/openjdk:17**
+  - these are used later
+  - this has to be executed only once

 **Option 1:** Java and Maven are available:

 - `make build_all`
   - builds all java code and docker images.
 Open the file for more details if desired
-  - run this command whenever the java code or the dockerfiles have been updated

 **Option 2:** Maven is not available: